stratumn/sdk-csharp/README.md

 # Stratumn SDK for .Net

-The official Stratumn SDK for .Netto interact with [Trace](https://trace.stratumn.com).
+The official Stratumn SDK for .Net to interact with [Trace](https://trace.stratumn.com).

 ## :satellite: Installing